 Household Employment Taxes

-If you paid cash wages of $2,100 or more to a household worker who is your employee, or total cash wages of $1,000 or more in any calendar quarter of 2017 or 2018 to all household employees, you may have withheld state and county income taxes.
-To pay these taxes on your Indiana income tax return, contact the department for Schedule IN-H, or download one from www.in.gov/dor/6281.htm.
+If you paid cash wages over $2,100 to a household worker who is your employee, or total cash wages of $1,000 or more in any calendar quarter of 2018 or 2019 to all household employees, you should have withheld state and county income taxes.
+To pay these taxes on your Indiana income tax return, contact the department for Schedule IN-H, or download one from www.in.gov/dor/6524.htm.